ctkelley/NotebookSIAMFANL/README.md

 The next step is to open the notebooks.
 My way to do this (after installing IJulia) is to type **using IJulia** and  **notebook()** in the REPL.

-In the first code window in the notebook you will find
+In the first code window in each of the notebooks you will find

 **using SIAMFANLEquations**<br>
 **using SIAMFANLEquations.TestProblems**